-If your toddler golfer really wants to play with golf balls like daddy or mommy plays with, we recommend the hard hollow plastic balls or foam practice golf balls for indoor and outdoor use and foam balls for indoor fun.
+If your toddler golfer really wants to play with realistic sized golf balls like daddy or mommy plays with, we recommend the hard hollow plastic balls or foam practice golf balls for indoor and outdoor use and foam balls for indoor fun.
 The yellow bucket of golf balls will make sure you always have a few around and they are easy to see.

 Warning, if your toddler likes to put everything in their mouths then do not get foam, solid plastic golf balls or bouncy balls as they can be choking hazards.
 Start with the larger baseballs referenced above or perforated plastic golf balls.
 As with anything, always watch you toddler around plastics and small objects.